Lurkars/esp-ena/README.md

-# esp-ena
+# esp-ena (zephyr branch)

-Implementation of contact tracing with the Covid-19 Exposure Notification API by Apple and Google on an ESP32 (with [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/index.html)).
+Implementation of contact tracing with the Covid-19 Exposure Notification API by Apple and Google on an ESP32 (with [zephyr](https://docs.zephyrproject.org/latest/boards/xtensa/esp32/doc/index.html)).
 More information about the Covid-19 Exposure Notification at [Apple](https://www.apple.com/covid19/contacttracing/) and [Google](https://www.google.com/covid19/exposurenotifications/).
 This is fully compatible with the official API and is meant for people without smartphone or without access to Apples/Googles implementation.

 The main source (the Exposure Notification API) is a separate module in [**components/ena**](components/ena).